mibradl/DevOps/Chapter8_Build_Automation_N_CICD_With_Jenkins/Module_16_Dyamically_Increment_Application_Version_In_Jenkins_Pipeline_1/README.md

 # Chapter8
-This module we will do Jenkins Basics - Demo.
+This module we will learn how to version your application.

-# Name: Jenkins Basics - Demo
+# Name: Dynamically Increment Application Version in Jenkins Pipeline - Part 1

 # Description:

-Create simple Freestyle Job

-Plugin Configuration
+Versioning your Application

 # Usage